phSarr/phSarr.github.io/_posts/2024-05-01-WhiteSnake.md

 You can change the manufacturer by editing the RegKey in `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\OEMInformation`

-In general if you want to test your VM aganist similar checks you can use [PaFish](https://github.com/a0rtega/pafish) and [VBox Cloak](https://github.com/d4rksystem/VBoxCloak) to "hide" your vbox machine.
+In general, if you want to test your VM against similar checks you can use [PaFish](https://github.com/a0rtega/pafish) and [VBox Cloak](https://github.com/d4rksystem/VBoxCloak) to "hide" your Vbox machine.

-Or alternatively you can just use the results from a Sandbox if the sample was already scanned.
+Or alternatively, you can just use the results from a Sandbox if the sample was already scanned.

 It's worth noting that it makes plenty of junk network traffic to Kz domains and other sites

 ![network](assets/imgs/posts/2024-05-01-WhiteSnake/network.png)

-Needless to say the sample is obfuscated with a simple XOR routine and ofcourse classes, methods and variable names are "scrambled".
-As well as it has a fair amount of junk code including the code responsible for uploading random data to legitimte domains as we saw earlier.
+Needless to say, the sample is obfuscated with a simple XOR routine and of course classes, methods and variable names are "scrambled".
+As well as it has a fair amount of junk code including the code responsible for uploading random data to legitimate domains as we saw earlier.

 ![code obfuscation](assets/imgs/posts/2024-05-01-WhiteSnake/code.png)

-It's implementing a custom obfusctor yet we can use `de4dot` to try cleaning up a bit.
+It's implementing a custom obfuscator yet we can use `de4dot` to try cleaning up a bit.

 We notice the method `Izdaenrvjoeqtlyorjlrbo` that is responsible for string decryption, it takes in the encrypted string and the key as parameters and returns the decrypted string.
 Just a simple XOR.